Hidden Gem of a Course!

 Pros: Quick to play with easy access and some long/short tees giving a good mix of shots as well as distances.
 Holes range from open to tightly wooded and a good challenge for all skill levels.

-Cons: City removed back 9 due to people defacing the property as well as it often becoming flooded and very tore up.
-Last 3 holes are also impacted by flooding with tons of bugs in the summer and lacks any solid amenities but a few signs, garbage cans and picnic tables are there...kinda :/
+City removed back 9 due to people defacing the property as well as it often becoming flooded and very tore up.
+Last 3 holes are also impacted by flooding with tons of bugs in the summer and lacks any solid amenities but a few signs, garbage cans and picnic tables are there -- sort of..
+Tee areas are tight and could use some cleaning up of brush/trees in spots as well as deteriorating in spots due to lacking maintenance.

 3 of 4 people found this review helpful.